 Assessment methods must be appropriate for and compatible with the purpose and context of the assessment.

-Prior to creating an assessment, Wiggins and McTighe suggest teachers ask themselves the following questions:
+In order to ensure assessment is appropriate, compatible and well balanced, Wiggins and McTighe (2005) suggest teachers ask themselves the following questions:

 - What would be sufficient and revealing evidence of understanding?

 - What performance tasks should anchor the unit and focus the instructional work?

 - What are the different types of evidence required?

 - Against what criteria will we appropriately consider work and assess levels of quality?

 - Will the assessment reveal and distinguish those who really understand from those who only seem to understand?

 Throughout each unit of study, multiple assessment methods should be used, from traditional tests to authentic performance based assessments.
 A variety of assessments, including self-assessments and peer assessments, provide the teacher with a well-rounded picture, or photo album, of the students’ skills and learning of the essential outcomes.

 Click here for ideas to try in the classroom

 2) Have students reflect on their progress and set goals for continued improvement in preparation for the summative assessment snapshot (self-assessment).